 - All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately.

-- All staff and volunteers working at our school have a responsibility to report concerns to the designated child protection officer, Mr D Christie (Headteacher).
+- All staff and volunteers working at our school have a responsibility to report concerns to the designated child protection officer.

 Areas of Safeguarding